jimnarey/dell_inspiron_3000_ubuntu_install/README.md

   menu.
 Choose 'GPT' from the drop-down.

 - Start the installation program.
 Either create a swap partition larger than the device's total RAM (I used 18GB for a 16GB machine) or do this later in Gparted.
-Using a swap partition reduces the changes of running into problems with hibernate later.
+Using a swap partition reduces the chances of running into problems with hibernate later.
 Otherwise, no special settings are required.

 ## Post Installation